 The Parkinson’s Foundation invests millions of dollars into research to help improve the lives of people with Parkinson’s disease (PD).
 Our most exciting study is underway now: the Parkinson’s Outcomes Project.

-Started in 2009, the Parkinson’s Outcomes Project is the largest-ever clinical study of Parkinson’s disease with 10,000 participants in four countries.
+Started in 2009, the Parkinson’s Outcomes Project is the largest-ever clinical study of Parkinson’s disease with 10,000 participants in five countries.
 Through this groundbreaking initiative, Parkinson’s Foundation’s Centers of Excellence track and monitor their care of people with Parkinson’s over time.

 What makes this project truly innovative is that it studies everyone with Parkinson’s, from the newly-diagnosed to people who have lived with Parkinson’s for 20 years or more, providing us with a comprehensive view of the disease and its overall impact on people’s lives.